 The good news?
 Scientists and cosmetic chemists have been working to overcome these obstacles for years.
 And the latest vitamin C-based skin care is some of the best to market yet.
 Among such solutions?
 Water-free formulations, a favorite of Dr. Graf’s.
 “A water-free system helps ensure the long-term stability of topical vitamin C," she says.

-Also in the mix: cold-pressing techniques which eschew typical heat methods used to extract ingredients and result in better stabilization; powder and pearl encapsulation, also geared to help extend stability; time-released products; and concentrated formulas that shoot up into 30% potency, something that may help nicotine addicts.
+Also in the mix: cold-pressing techniques which eschew typical heat methods used to extract ingredients and result in better stabilization; powder and pearl encapsulation, also geared to help extend stability; time-released products; and concentrated formulas that shoot up into 30% potency, something that may be useful to nicotine addicts.
 “My feeling is that 10-20% vitamin C used daily in the morning and in the evening is quite good,” Dr. Graf says, adding, "Cigarette smokers lose more vitamin C than non-smokers.
 So smoking is terrible for many reasons, but if someone is unable to stop smoking, they should use an even higher concentration of 20 to 25% vitamin C.”

 Finally, though there are several types of vitamin C found in product ingredient lists (including magnesium ascorbyl phosphate, tetrahexyldecyl ascorbate, ascorbyl palmitate, ascorbyl glucosamine, and ascorbyl tetraisopalmitate), it’s actually L-ascorbic acid that trumps ‘em all, according to our pros.
 “L-ascorbic acid is the only form of vitamin C which is recognized by the skin,” Dr. Graf says.
 “Whichever form of stabilized vitamin C is used, they must bio-convert to L-ascorbic acid before the body can use it.”
 The good news?
 More and more formulations are using it as their C-source.